Transparency of the Regulatory System

 International Commercial Arbitration and Foreign Courts

-The UAEG’s accession to the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards became effective in November 2006.
+The UAE government’s accession to the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the Convention) became effective in November 2006.
 An arbitration award issued in the UAE is now enforceable in all 138 states that have acceded to the Convention, and any award issued in another member state is directly enforceable in the UAE.
 The Convention supersedes all incompatible legislation and rulings in the UAE.
-The Mission does not yet have any experience with U.S. firms attempting to use arbitration under the UN convention on the recognition and enforcement of foreign arbitral awards.
-Concerns have been raised about delays and other obstacles encountered by firms seeking to enforce their arbitration awards in the UAE despite the recognition of progress in compliance with this convention.
+Mission UAE is not aware of any U.S. firms attempting to use arbitration under the UN convention on the recognition and enforcement of foreign arbitral awards.
+While recognizing progress in compliance with this convention, some market watchers have raised concerns about delays and other obstacles encountered by firms seeking to enforce their arbitration awards in the UAE.

-A new bankruptcy law, Federal Decree Law No. 9 of 2016, came into effect in December 2016.
-The law covers companies governed by the Commercial Companies Law, most free zone companies, sole proprietorships, and civil companies conducting professional business.
-It allows creditors that are owed AED 100,000 (USD 27,225) to file insolvency proceedings against a debtor, thirty business days after notification in writing to the debtor.
+A new bankruptcy law, Federal Decree Law No. 9 of 2016, came into effect in December 2016 and was used for the first time in February 2019.
+The law covers companies governed by the Commercial Companies Law, most free trade zone companies, sole proprietorships, and civil companies conducting professional business.
+It allows creditors that are owed USD 27,225 or more, to file insolvency proceedings against a debtor 30 business days after notification in writing to the debtor.

-The law decriminalized “bankruptcy by default,” requiring companies in default more than 30 days to initiate insolvency procedures rather than face fines and potential imprisonment, as under the old law.
-Non-payment of debt, for example through “bounced checks,” remains a criminal offense in many cases.
+The law decriminalized “bankruptcy by default,” requiring companies and their owners in default more than 30 days to initiate insolvency procedures rather than face fines and potential imprisonment.
+However, observers allege that the law offers little protection to individual investors, and non-payment of debt generally remains a criminal offense.